Kotlin/KEEP/proposals/stdlib/base64.md

 When padding is allowed and the input contains a padding character, the correct amount of padding character(s) must be present.
 In this case, the padding character `'='` marks the end of the encoded data, and subsequent symbols are prohibited.

+There are two padding configurations that are not provided in the `PaddingOption` enum:
+* `PRESENT_ABSENT` (pad on encode and prohibit padding on decode)
+* `ABSENT_PRESENT` (do not pad on encode and require padding on decode)

+We did not find convincing use cases for such padding configurations.
+Therefore, we decided not to introduce them for now.

 #### Decoding and encoding of input and output streams in Kotlin/JVM